 For Serious Candidates Only: In January 2022, we launched our Campaign CoPilot—a free, guided, online, and on-demand training program for any Democratic candidate anywhere in the country running in 2022.
 CoPilot walks candidates step-by-step through the creation of a personalized campaign plan and provides expert training on the fundamentals.

 Once the plan is built, campaigners must plan, track, and adapt.
 If circumstances or the current political climate encourages you to shift your focus or deviate from the timeline, that’s okay too!

 In our Home Stretch Success Q&A featuring NDTC Expert Trainers Jes Cruz, Jordan Berg Powers, Sarah Joy Pearson, and National Organizing Director for DCCC Pavitra Abraham, we discuss the importance of ethically doing what you need to do to win.
-Here, sometimes the persuasion phase of the field plan continues on until Election day.

 Great Local Leaders Make All the Difference